api-platform/docs/core/validation.md

 Without specific configuration, the default validation group is always used, but this behavior is customizable: the framework is able to leverage Symfony's [validation groups](https://symfony.com/doc/current/validation/groups.html).

-You can configure the groups you want to use when the validation occurs directly through the `ApiResource` annotation:
+You can configure the groups you want to use when the validation occurs directly through the `ApiResource` attribute:

 ```php
 <?php